peteroupc/html3dutil/doc/H3DU.MeshBuffer.md

 ### H3DU.MeshBuffer([mesh])

 A geometric mesh in the form of buffer objects.
-A mesh buffer is made up of one or more buffer attributes, and an array of vertex indices.
-Each buffer attribute contains the values of one attribute of the mesh, such as positions, vertex normals, and texture coordinates.
+A mesh buffer is made up of one or more <a href="H3DU.BufferHelper.md">vertex attribute objects</a>, and an array of vertex indices.
+Each vertex attribute object contains the values of one attribute of the mesh, such as positions, vertex normals, and texture coordinates.
+A mesh buffer can store vertices that make up triangles, line segments, or points.

 #### Parameters

 * `mesh` (Type: <a href="H3DU.Mesh.md">H3DU.Mesh</a>) (optional)<br>A geometric mesh object.
 A series of default attributes will be set based on that mesh's data.
-If null or omitted, an empty mesh buffer will be generated.
+If null, undefined, or omitted, an empty mesh buffer will be generated.

 ### Methods